FStarLang/fstar-vscode-assistant/README.md

 ## Installation

-An initial test release v0.0.1 is provided as a .vsix package in the Releases section.
+An initial release v0.1.1 is available on the VSCode marketplace.

-In VSCode, click on extensions menu on the right, and then choose "Install from VSIX"

 You need to have a working F* installation, where `fstar.exe` is in your path and `fstar.exe --ide A.fst` should print the following protocol-info: